helloworldawaits.com

 Small guest houses run by locals serve hearty meals and treat visitors like long-lost relatives.

-FAQ – Village Life in Afghanistan
+FAQ – Rural places in Afghanistan

 The Nuristani were once called Kafirs and only embraced Islam in the late 1800s, keeping many old customs.